Upshur County Court Records

 Divorce Verification

-Divorce records from the District Court can be requested from the District Clerk.
+Copies of divorce decrees from District Court can be obtained through the District Clerk.
 At the state level, the Vital Statistics Unit of the Texas Department of State Health Services issues marriage and divorce verification letters for events from 1968 forward.
 Verification letters cost $20 each.
-Applicants must complete the appropriate application form, include a copy of valid photo ID, and mail the request with payment to:
+Include a completed application form, a copy of valid photo ID, and payment, then mail everything to:

 Texas Vital Records